randodev625/hourwise-time-tracking-web-app/README.md

 ![HourWise Social Card](assets/img/hourwise-social-card.jpg)

 ## Overview
-This is a server-rendered PHP time-tracking app for freelancers.
+HourWise is a polished, self-hosted PHP time tracker for freelancers who want a simple, reliable way to see where their time goes.

 Core features:
 - User authentication (register/login/logout)